iterative/dvc.org/content/docs/user-guide/experiment-management/index.md

 Every time you [reproduce](/doc/command-reference/repro) a pipeline with DVC, it logs the unique signature of each stage run (in `.dvc/cache/runs` by default).
-If it never happened before, the stage command(s) are executed normally.
+If it never happened before, its command(s) are executed normally.
 Every subsequent time a [stage](/doc/command-reference/run) runs under the same conditions, the previous results can be restored instantly, without wasting time or computing resources.